 BASF’s pledge to sponsor LEAF’s Open Farm Sunday echoes the company’s widely supported campaign Farming the Biggest Job on Earth.
 “LEAF’s role in promoting and integrated approach to farming by balancing production with the environment and by the promotion of best practice between farmers and with consumers has been exceptional since the organisation was founded over 20 years ago.
 It is important that companies like ours, working with farmers, show our open support of LEAF and the essential role it plays in promoting sustainable agricultural production and the opportunities this presents to get the wider community out onto farm for a unique experience.”
 Rob Gladwin, Head of Sustainability, BASF Crop Protection.

 At the Co-op, we’ve always supported the UK farming industry and promoted British food.
-Research shows our customers and members, have a big interest in where their food comes from, animal welfare, the environment and fairness in the supply chain.
-We have created long-term relationships with our farmers and suppliers so that we can work with them to give our customers complete transparency in our supply chain, which is built on honesty, fairness and trust.
+Our 4.3 million members – and many more customers – tell us that they want to know where their food comes from, that it confirms to animal welfare standards and that it doesn’t have adverse impacts on the environment.
+We have created long-term, sustainable relationships with almost 2,000 farms and 500 suppliers so that our supply chains, which are built on honesty, fairness and trust, are completely transparent for all to see.
+What’s more, in May we will become the first major UK retailer to stock 100% own-brand fresh British beef, chicken, pork, lamb, bacon and turkey.
 That’s why we’re proud to be a Principal Sponsor of farming’s national open day and support many of our farmers to open to the public on Open Farm Sunday.

 Defra is pleased to continue supporting the excellent work of Open Farm Sunday in encouraging people, particularly from our cities and towns, to re-connect with food production and the natural environment.
 Showcasing the best of British farming - one that is innovative and productive as well as improves the environment - helps the public have full trust and confidence in our food and the welfare of our animals.
 We’d like people of all ages to know where their food comes from and how they can work with farmers for the benefit of their local community.
 Farm visits play an important part in helping people, especially children, to learn more about nature and food production allowing schools to use the farm as an ‘outdoor classroom’.